Yuriy1986/JobProc_without_threads/README.md

 - P3: 1 image per 4 minutes.

 Count of pictures and people can be changed.
 For calculation using special algorithm.
+For the test - uncomment line 125 in main.cs (to check the total count of processed images).

 Result:
 - total time;